MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler.md

 # Enable Profiler for Azure App Service apps

-[Application Insights profiler for .NET](./profiler-overview.md) is preinstalled as part of the Azure App Service runtime.
+[Application Insights Profiler for .NET](./profiler-overview.md) is preinstalled as part of the Azure App Service runtime.
 You can run Profiler on ASP.NET and ASP.NET Core apps running on App Service by using the Basic service tier or higher.

-Codeless installation of Application Insights profiler for .NET:
+Codeless installation of Application Insights Profiler for .NET:
 - Follows [the .NET Core support policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
 - Is only supported on *Windows-based* web apps.